Baron De Hirsch Agricultural School

 The Annual Report does not mention sports—only a 30-minute “recreation” period after dinner.
 Goldstein notes, “Baseball is the leading outdoor and basket ball the chief indoor sport in the colonies.”
 The Sam Azeez Museum shows an image of a 1904 baseball team with uniforms initialed H.A.S—presumable Hirsch Agricultural School and notes that students worked hard and played hard.

-College Football Data Warehouse lists two games for the school—shutout losses to Delaware Valley College in 1904 and 1916.
-Delaware Valley College was originally National Farm School—another Jewish agricultural school located in neighboring Doylestown, PA.
+College Football Data Warehouse lists two games for the school—shutout losses to Delaware Valley College in 1904 and 1913.
+Delaware Valley College was originally National Farm School—another Jewish agricultural school located in Doylestown, PA.
+Dr. Roger B. Saylor lists eleven other games against New Jersey high schools with an overall record of 3-8-2.

-Finally, Bridgeton Evening News shows a basketball game against Bridgeton High school.
+Finally, in 1916 Bridgeton Evening News shows basketball games against Bridgeton and Wildwood High schools.